-In environments where large numbers of people do not have access to plumbing or outhouses, the amount of stool contamination in the environment will be higher and more accessible to flies.
+In environments where large numbers of people do not have access to plumbing or latrines, the amount of stool contamination in the environment will be higher and more accessible to flies.
 Inadequate electrical capacity may lead to frequent blackouts or poorly functioning refrigeration, which can result in unsafe food storage and an increased risk for disease.
-Inadequate water supplies can lead to the absence of sinks for handwashing by restaurant staff, as well as direct contamination of foods, such as fruits and vegetables washed in contaminated water.
-Poor training in handling and preparation of food may lead to cross-contamination from meat, and inadequate disinfection of food preparation surfaces and utensils.
+Lack of safe water may lead to contaminated foods and drinks prepared with such water; inadequate water supply may lead to shortcuts in cleaning hands, surfaces, utensils, and foods such as fruits and vegetables.
+In addition, handwashing may not be a social norm and could be an extra expense, thus there may be no handwashing stations in food preparation areas.
 In destinations in which effective food handling courses have been provided, the risk for TD has been demonstrated to decrease.
-However, some pathogens that cause TD, such as Shigella sonnei, are not unique to developing countries.
-The risk of TD is associated with the water, sanitation, and hygiene environment and practices in specific destinations, as well as the handling and preparation of food in restaurants in developed countries.
+However, even in developed countries, pathogens such as Shigella sonnei have caused TD linked to handling and preparation of food in restaurants.

-Bacterial diarrhea presents with the sudden onset of bothersome symptoms that can range from mild cramps and urgent loose stools to severe abdominal pain, fever, vomiting, and bloody diarrhea.
-Viral enteropathogens present in a similar fashion to bacterial pathogens, although with norovirus vomiting may be more prominent.
+Bacterial and viral TD presents with the sudden onset of bothersome symptoms that can range from mild cramps and urgent loose stools to severe abdominal pain, fever, vomiting, and bloody diarrhea, although with norovirus vomiting may be more prominent.
 Protozoal diarrhea, such as that caused by Giardia intestinalis or E. histolytica, generally has a more gradual onset of low-grade symptoms, with 2–5 loose stools per day.
 The incubation period of the pathogens can be a clue to the etiology of TD:

 - Protozoal pathogens generally have an incubation period of 1–2 weeks and rarely present in the first few weeks of travel.
 An exception can be Cyclospora cayetanensis, which can present quickly in areas of high risk.